rackerlabs/docs-developer-blog/_posts/2018-11-15-Azure-to-Alibaba-VPN.md

 Next, create a **VPN Gateway** and select the VPC that you previously created.
 ![VPNGateway]({% asset_path 2018-11-15-Azure-to-Alibaba-VPN/abvpngw.png %})

 Within the Azure portal, create a Local Network Gateway.
-Take the public ip address from the Alibaba VPN Gateway and type it into the **IP address** text box in Azure.
+Take the public IP address from the Alibaba VPN Gateway and type it into the **IP address** text box in Azure.
 Specify the Alibaba VPC CIDR address space in the **Address space** text box.
-Select create to provision the resource
+Click **Create** to provision the resource
 ![LocalGateway]({% asset_path 2018-11-15-Azure-to-Alibaba-VPN/alngw.png %})

 Within the Alibaba portal, create a **Customer Gateway**.
-This is similar to a Local Network Gateway in Azure.
-Type in the public ip address from Azure's VPN Gateway into the **IP Address** text box
+This is similar to a ''Local Network Gateway'' in Azure.
+Type in the public IP address from Azure's VPN Gateway into the **IP Address** text box.
 ![CustomerGateway]({% asset_path 2018-11-15-Azure-to-Alibaba-VPN/abcustomergateway.png %})

 The next step is to configure the connections to both gateways.
 In Alibaba, select **Create an IPSec Connection** and choose the VPC and VPN Gateway.
 Type in the IP CIDR of your Alibaba local network in **Local Network** and then type in the IP CIDR of your Azure Network in **Remote Network**.
 Select **Yes** for **Effective Immediately** choice.